adnuguk/adnuguk.github.io/input/blog/adnuguk-july-2012-meeting.md

 ---
-author: gep13
+Author: gep13
-date: 2012-05-15 20:05:00+00:00
-slug: adnuguk-july-2012-meeting
+Published: 15/05/2012
-title: ADNUGUK – July 2012 Meeting
+Title: ADNUGUK – July 2012 Meeting
-categories:
+Tags:
-- Events
+  - event
-tags:
-- ASP.NET
+  - asp.net
-- Cloud
+  - cloud
-- Meetings
+  - meetings
-- Open Source
+  - open source
-- Scott Hanselman
+  - scott hanselman
+RedirectFrom: adnuguk-july-2012-meeting/index.html
 ---

 Aberdeen Developers are pleased to present a talk by Scott Hanselman on Thursday 12th July 2012 at the Robert Gordon University.
 This event is part of a tour which Scott is doing whilst in Scotland.
 For more details of the other events, see this [blog post](http://www.gep13.co.uk/blog/scott-hanselman-doing-user-group-tour-of-scotland/).